qubic/core/SEAMLESS.md

 ## Updating Your Node

-Operators are now free to deploy updates at their convenience.
-However:

 You can update your node **at any time**: during an epoch, right before or right after an epoch transition.
 However, to ensure your node continues ticking correctly, there are two important things to consider:

 ### 1. Sync Before the Epoch Transition (if updating shortly before)